How big movies created even bigger franchises and Hollywood made lots of money.

 When Conservative politician Michael Gove stated, "I think the people in this country have had enough of experts," he was referring to the use of technocratic opinion by the Remain campaign during the UK EU referendum in 2016.

-In its full context, what Gove said, in a debate with Faisal Islam on Sky News was as follows:
+In its full context, what Gove said, in a debate with Faisal Islam on Sky News on 3 June 2016, was as follows:

-Gove: I think the people in this country have had enough of experts, with organizations from acronyms, saying -
+Gove: I think the people in this country have had enough of experts, with organisations from acronyms, saying -

 Islam: They've had enough of experts?
 The people have had enough of experts?
 What do you mean by that?